A-DaRo/qia-challenge-2025/docs/nsm_parameters_enforcement.md

 This specification covers:
 1. Translation of NSM theoretical parameters to NetSquid noise models
-2. Injection points for custom noise models in the Squid stack
+2. Injection points for noise model configuration in the Squid stack
 3. Caligo integration architecture for NSM enforcement
 4. Validation methodology for parameter correctness